mkv25-games/LD30/design/tasklist.md

 Bugs
 ----
-+ Number of resources count jumps around when harvesting a new card before the last animation has completed

 Improvements based on Player feedback
 -------------------------------------
-+ Add unit inset to show currently selected unit, and unit strength
 + Combat report summary
 + Not clear how to select and move a unit
 + A way to name individual players - pass and play between six people made it hard to track